meta-web/meta-web/pages/07_Manifesto/04_Examples.md

 ### How to display META UI?

-To display META UI views we would need special web browser or client application.
+To display META UI views we would need a special web browser or a client application.

-In the future if concept will be popular then I suppose that community can create production browser.
-Even better solution would be if current web browsers will be able to implement META Web.
+In the future if the concept will be popular then I suppose that community can create a production browser.
+Even better solution would be if current web browsers will be able to implement the META Web.

-In a meantime we would like to develop META Web browser using current web technologies.
+In a meantime we would like to develop the META Web browser using current web technologies.